Step-by-step advice on building your own shed

 - finding a suitable spot.
 For more on this, check out our Sheds buying guide.

 - preparing the site.
 It's essential that a shed has a stable foundation and so needs to stand on a timber, plastic, paved or concrete slab base to prevent water collecting around its floor.
 For more on how to build a shed base, read our step-by-step advice.

-We recommend undertaking any shed project with help and assistance from either two helpers, or one helper and a timber prop.
+We recommend undertaking any shed project with help and assistance from either a couple of helpers, or one helper and a timber prop.

 Always wear protective safety gear when necessary.